A practical guide to Zendesk AI powered ticketing in 2026

 The eesel AI simulation dashboard, a feature that helps overcome the testing limitations of Zendesk AI powered ticketing.

-Figuring out the real cost of Zendesk AI powered ticketing
+Understanding the investment in Zendesk AI powered ticketing

 A visual of the eesel AI pricing page, which contrasts with the complex Zendesk AI powered ticketing pricing model by showing clear, public-facing costs.